servactory/servactory.com/docs/guide/testing/rspec.md

 :::warning

-This functionality was added in the `2.5.0` release and is currently experimental.
+This functionality is experimental.
-Some matchers may be changed without maintaining compatibility.
+Some matchers may change without maintaining compatibility.
-This documentation will attempt to detail the migration process should such a situation arise.
+Migration instructions will be documented if changes occur.

 :::